sb10242/WorkExpMaster/README.md

 This project is the seed project for Small Group Work Experience.
 It contains all of the information required to setup the student's laptop, the starting code (which is intentionally buggy!) and the bugs and user stories that they will work through during their week.

 The purpose of the exercise is to give the student a supported experience of what it would be like to work on one of our development teams.
-They must implement bugs and stories, with unit tests and them demo to an engineer.
+They must implement bug fixes and stories, with unit tests and them demo to an engineer.

 During their week students are supported by experienced engineers, who help them to learn the coding skills required.
-We do no expect all students to complete all user stories, but as some may come with existing experience we include more work than they need.
+We do not expect all students to complete all user stories, but as some may come with existing experience we include more work than they need.

 ## Initial setup